 As part of its commitment to advising students, the University Studies Program advisors work with students who have been placed on probation or who indicate that they are in academic distress to determine an individualized plan of action that will restore and help students maintain a 2.0 or higher G.P.A.
 Find out what it means to be on academic probation here.

-Students who are placed on academic probation follow the Students Achieving Success (SAS) program, which is designed to aid them in achieving academic success and avoiding dismissal.
+Students who are placed on academic probation follow the guidelines below, which is designed to aid them in achieving academic success and avoiding dismissal.

 The program includes:

 - Frequent meetings with advisors to assess progress.